Skip to content

 Grenat : Vertus, Propriétés et Signification de la Pierre

-Stone Guide
+Gemstone Guide

 History & Origins

-Ancient Civilizations
+Ancient civilizations

 The Silk Road

-Meaning and Usage in the Middle Ages
+Meaning and use in the Middle Ages

-Evolution of its Popularity
+Evolution of its popularity

-Today, garnet continues to be a prized gemstone, valued not only for its natural beauty and range of colors, but also for its rich historical and cultural heritage.
+Today, garnet continues to be a prized gemstone, appreciated not only for its natural beauty and range of colors, but also for its rich historical and cultural heritage.
 From Egyptian tombs to European royal courts, garnet has maintained its place as a symbol of protection, power and passion throughout the ages.

 Notable deposits